 It is usually the express terms that override any implied terms.
 As the contract of employment is personal between the employer and employee, it is unusual for terms to be implied unless necessary from the above legal tests.

 However, there are certain situations where an implied term will override any express term.
 An express term that gives an employer a particular discretion (eg bonus payments), must not be exercised irrationally or unfairly.
 An implied term will be imposed which restricts or qualifies such an express term.

-Terms implied by legislation (eg minimum wage, statutory minimum notice period) will always override any express term that seeks to provide lower, or none at all, than what is set by law.
+Terms implied by legislation (eg minimum wage or statutory minimum notice period) will always override any express term that seeks to provide lower, or none at all, than what is set by law.

 Written contract of employment

 It's better to have a written Employment contract with express terms.
-It'll help set out clearly the duties and obligations the employee and employer can expect from the employment relationship.
+This will help clearly set out the duties and obligations the employee and employer can expect from the employment relationship.

 However, there is an extensive list of implied terms that don't necessarily need to be stated for it to apply and won't always be written down in the contract.
 If you need help drafting a contract of employment, Ask a lawyer.